gmc-code/PC-microbit-micropython/docs/lessons/Microbit_library.rst

     from microbit import *

 | All microbit libraries or modules are imported at the top of the file.
-| Always place 2 blank lines after importing libraries.
+| Always place 2 blank lines following the the importing of libraries to separate those lines form the rest of the code.

 | For other forms of importing libraries see:
 | https://www.w3schools.com/python/python_modules.asp